Why do I need small amounts of Bitcoin to do things in Freewallet?

 Counterparty builds directly on top of the Bitcoin network, and every Counterparty transaction is a Bitcoin transaction as well.

-This means that Counterparty transactions are the same as as Bitcoin transactions, with some information attached through the OP_RETURN function.
+This means that Counterparty transactions are the same as Bitcoin transactions, with some information attached through the OP_RETURN function.
 Adam Krellenstein, co-founder of Counterparty, wrote about this functionality and labelled Counterparty as a 'metaprotocol' on top of Bitcoin in the Counterparty Whitepaper.

 Because of this, Counterparty transactions using Freewallet MUST pay a small BTC fee to the Bitcoin miners for each Counterparty transaction.
-Beyond being a sign of commitment to the health of the Bitcoin network, this allows Counterparty transactions to be given a high priority and be confirmed quickly while maintaing the same security that Bitcoin has.
+Beyond being a sign of commitment to the health of the Bitcoin network, this allows Counterparty transactions to be given a high priority and be confirmed quickly while maintaining the same security that Bitcoin has.

 Every Counterparty transaction is a bitcoin transaction with more information encoded into the OP_RETURN function.
 Many internal Counterparty transactions such as asset creation, issuance change, token locking etc. are transactions “sent to yourself” with this Counterparty information on layered on top of it.

 The detailed OP_RETURN data can be seen on Counterparty block explorers, while all BTC transactions can be viewed on a BTC block explorer.
-Freewallet specifically shows the OP_RETURN data from the xchain.io Counterparty block explorer.
+Freewallet specifically shows the OP_RETURN data from the tokenscan.io Counterparty block explorer.
 On xchain, all Bitcoin addresses are linked to the BTC data on the Bitcoin network.

 If you are looking to save bitcoin it is recommended to use a Segwit addresses instead of Legacy if you plan to do many transactions.